-Symptoms of ADHD can vary from person but there are three basic types of ADHD.
+Symptoms of ADHD can vary from a person but there are three basic types of ADHD.
 Each one is identified by the symptoms of hyperactivity, impulsivity, and inattention.
 When the main symptoms are inattention, distraction, and disorganization, the type is usually called primarily inattentive.
 The symptoms of hyperactivity and possibly impulsiveness appear to diminish with age but are seen in the primarily hyperactive/impulsive type.
 The third type has some symptoms from each other and is called the combined type.

 Now that we have defined our condition, let’s put all of this in terms that parents can understand.
 Imagine drinking an entire Red Bull or Monster Energy Drink over a 10-15 minute period of time.
 It doesn’t take very long for you to realize that you made a really bad decision.
-Your muscles begin to tighten, sometimes your skin tingles, you become overly sensitive to any type of sensory input like sound or light, it becomes difficult to focus on tasks, your thoughts race, you become irritable, and that’s just to name a few.
+Your muscles begin to tighten, sometimes your skin tingles, you become overly sensitive to any type of sensory input like sound or light, it becomes difficult to focus on tasks, your thoughts race, you become irritable, and that’s just too name a few.
 Let’s be honest, we’ve all done it before.
 Here’s why it was actually a positive experience…because now you know how kids with ADHD and ADD feel!

 In addition, it engages the “rest and digest” portion of the nervous system known as the parasympathetic nervous system; allowing your body to relax more easily.
 So is it any coincidence that scientific studies are now showing that kids with ADHD and ADD who get regular chiropractic adjustments are calmer, demonstrate fewer episodes of acting out, show an increased ability to follow instructions, and improvements in general home and school performance?
 I think not!!

 It’s time to have your kids adjusted so that we can help restore peace in your household!!
 Call us today!